ravjotbrar/valkey-rfc/ValkeySkyscope.md

 **1. Frontend:** Built with React and Redux, the frontend runs as a cross-platform desktop application using Electron.
 This provides a native desktop experience while leveraging familiar web technologies and avoiding browser limitations.

-The frontend operates within the Electron renderer process and connects to the backend via WebSockets to receive real-time metric updates and request historical data.
+The frontend operates within the Electron renderer process and connects to the backend via WebSockets to receive near real-time metric updates and request historical data.
 It receives specific metric types (memory, Central Processing Unit (CPU)) and displays them in tables and charts.
 When users select a time range, the frontend sends a query over WebSocket and receives filtered data for visualization.

 **2. Backend for the Frontend:** A Node.js process that runs locally alongside the frontend and communicates with Valkey instances over WebSockets.
 It manages connection state, basic authentication, and command execution, returning responses for features like the integrated Command Line Interface (CLI).

 The backend runs in the Electron main process and hosts a WebSocket server that manages subscriptions, streams live updates to the frontend, and handles historical queries.
 It communicates with the metrics server over a local or remote HTTP API, using basic authentication.
-For real-time updates, the backend reads new entries from NDJSON files on disk, filters by metric type, and emits them to subscribed clients.
+For near real-time updates, the backend reads new entries from NDJSON files on disk, filters by metric type, and emits them to subscribed clients.
 For historical queries, it fetches rows from the API, filters by timestamp, buckets the results (e.g., per 5s or 1m), and sends them to the frontend.

 **3. Timeseries Metrics Service:** This process supports historical trend analysis without introducing external dependencies.
 This component polls metrics from Valkey clusters or instances at configurable intervals, with default settings to be determined based on further testing and server load analysis.
 It writes data to efficient local storage, enabling time-series visualizations of CPU load, memory usage, hot keys, and hot slots.
 Future plans include the ability to store metrics in remote storage (such as S3 or a timeseries DB).
 While it runs locally by default, the service can also be deployed remotely.